May 6, 2019

 These factors aside, two recommendations hold true across the board:

-In contrast, cellular monitoring, available with both wireless and wired system types, provides no physical outbound connection for an intruder to cut and is vastly more reliable.
+- Second, cellular networks are much more secure than traditional Wi-Fi networks.
+Cellular monitoring, available with both wireless and wired system types, provides no physical outbound connection for an intruder to cut, and it is vastly more reliable.

 These installations also require a degree of trust between the consumer and the installer.
 Even brand-name alarm dealers may farm out the task of installation to subcontractors, leading to mishaps ranging from sub-par installations to stolen goods.
 The credibility of the installer is crucial.